egirama/CIS1051--spring2023/proposal (1).md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

-Character design
+- Character design
-World-building
+- World-building
-The background for the story
+- The background for the story
-The character will be able to start on her adventure to find clues.
+- The character will be able to start on her adventure to find clues.
-Around 5 mins
+- Around 5 mins
-music will be included
+- Music will be included

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?